manoa-music/manoa-music.github.io/index.md

 Manoa Music plans to tackle a problem for UH students with muscial talents.
 As it can be difficult for students to find others with similar musical tastes, talents, and capabilities.

+* [GitHub Organization](https://github.com/manoa-music) of Manoa-Music containing all its repositories.

 Technologies we plan on using for "Manoa Music":

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.